 Retire Early.
 8 hours of sleep.
 Prepare yourself for the following day.

-Health is not a simple, cookie-cutter approach.
+It’s simple, but it’s not easy.
 You have to be resolute in your goals and honest with yourself.
 Many small steps combined make up a staircase.
 Adherence to routine and accountability to yourself are the keys to unlocking the cages we build in our minds.

 Some people take better care of their car than they do their health, then they wonder why their mind/body is falling apart down the road.